mbol01/automail/README.md

 More questions can be added between Q3 and Q4.

-## Create a form and use the script!
+## Create a form and use the script
 Now we come to the fun part!
 ### Clone your template form
 Take your template form, clone it and change the name and description to something relevant.
 Also add any extra questions you need.